Articles

 People with epilepsy still feel stigmatized

 Those affected with epilepsy have long been subject to stigmatization.
-This may have manifold negative effects, for example social isolation, low self-esteem,
+This may have manifold negative effects, for example social isolation, low self-esteem, reduced quality of life and worsening of seizures.

 A retrospective review of changes and challenges in the use of antiseizure medicines in Dravet syndrome in Norway